 Then Annie's post on Refried Beans popped up on my Google Reader shortly before Cinco de Mayo.
 Homemade refried beans that take less than 20 minutes to make and taste great?
 Sold!

 I prepared these ahead of time and reheated them for dinner.
 All I can say is wow.
 They tasted just like my favorite restaurant version only I knew exactly what was in them and how much fat I'd used.
 I opted not to add the salsa or scallions because my favorite refried beans are just beans and seasoning, but I did melt some cheese on top.
 While I added in the cooked bacon to this batch, next time I'll leave it out.
 I prefer smooth refried beans and the little pieces of bacon were a distraction.
 SP said I should just save it for BLTs.
 Smart man!
-I pureed all the beans but next time I'll remove some beforehand to stir back in once the rest are pureed, per SP's request.

 This is an easy recipe to double or triple for a party.
 One 15-oz can made enough for four servings, along with Mexican Sour Cream Rice and chicken tacos.